How will Covid-19 change the world?

-Covid-19 landed in a world in which levels of trust in institutions and faith in democratic processes were in widespread decline.
-This poses profound challenges to political and public life that we are only beginning to realise.
+Covid-19 landed in a world in which levels of trust in institutions and faith in democratic processes were already eroding.
+We are at the point where fears of decline are crystallising to signs of demise.
+This poses profound challenges to political and public life that need immediate action to counter.

 Responding to these challenges means that councils will have to change.
 We need a new form of municipalism for the twenty-first century.
 Not just about bureaucracies but about relationships.
 Not just about bricks and mortar but about a new social architecture that we are all part of.